legendu-net/blog/misc/content/2013/10/ubuntu-tips/ubuntu-tips.markdown

 6. For some reason I don't know, lightdm fails to restart after running "sudo service lightdm restart".
     However, it starts if I login into tty and start it manually by "sudo service lightdm start".
     I think this probably means that something is wrong stopping the lightdm service.

-## Installation

-1. Ubuntu image is Hybrid,
-    which means that you can dd/cat it into a flash drive directly to make a bootable flash drive.

-2. Ubuntu have good hardware support.
-    You can probably also use a wireless network while installing Ubuntu.

 ## VPN